chetnapriyadarshini-iiit/beatit-ai-model-train/README.md

 `-- tox.ini
 ```

-## Dataset for the Example Abalone Pipeline
+## Dataset for the Example Churn Pipeline

-The dataset used is the [UCI Machine Learning Abalone Dataset](https://archive.ics.uci.edu/ml/datasets/abalone) [1].
-The aim for this task is to determine the age of an abalone (a kind of shellfish) from its physical measurements.
-At the core, it's a regression problem.
+The dataset used is the [KKBox prediction challenge](https://www.kaggle.com/competitions/kkbox-churn-prediction-challenge/data) [1].
+The aim for this task is to determine whether the customer is going to churn or not based on past customers data.
+This data will them enable the company to take appropriate steps to retain the customer.
+At the core, it's a classification problem.

-The dataset contains several features - length (longest shell measurement), diameter (diameter perpendicular to length), height (height with meat in the shell), whole_weight (weight of whole abalone), shucked_weight (weight of meat), viscera_weight (gut weight after bleeding), shell_weight (weight after being dried), sex ('M', 'F', 'I' where 'I' is Infant), as well as rings (integer).

-The number of rings turns out to be a good approximation for age (age is rings + 1.5).
-However, to obtain this number requires cutting the shell through the cone, staining the section, and counting the number of rings through a microscope -- a time-consuming task.
-However, the other physical measurements are easier to determine.
-We use the dataset to build a predictive model of the variable rings through these other physical measurements.
+The dataset contains several files ->  members.csv(msno,user details, user registration details ), train.csv(msno + churn/no churn), transactions.csv(user subscription and payment activity), user_logs.csv(activity details on website)

+The data is first uploaded to S3 from where it is read and significant transformations are perfromed on it to extract and reveal new info.

 We'll upload the data to a bucket we own.
 But first we gather some constants we can use later throughout the notebook.

-[1] Dua, D. and Graff, C. (2019).
-[UCI Machine Learning Repository](http://archive.ics.uci.edu/ml).
-Irvine, CA: University of California, School of Information and Computer Science.